JonasHiltl/openchangelog/CONTRIBUTING.md

 Install [Go](https://go.dev/dl/), [Templ](https://templ.guide/quick-start/installation) and optionally [Air](https://github.com/air-verse/air) for live reloading.

 ## Starting Openchangelog as a contributor
-Create a `openchangelog.yml` file in the root of the repo.
+Create a `openchangelog.yml` file in the repo root.
 Have a look at the `openchangelog.example.yml` file for inspiration.
 Run `templ generate --watch` in the repo root to have `templ` automatically generate go code from the `*.templ` files.

 Inside `internal/handler/web` run `npm run watch` to generate the `base.css` file with tailwind whenever anything changes.

 Now run `air` in the repo root to start Openchangelog with live reloading.
 Since `base.css` is embedded on server start, `air` sometimes doesn't update the `css` file after it changes.
 Rerunning `air` fixes this issue.

 ## Creating a PR
 If you've made changes to any `*.templ` files, ensure you run `templ generate` afterward.
 Additionally, after using watch mode, manually run `templ generate` again.
 Watch mode updates every `*_templ.go` file, even if no actual changes were made.
 Without this step, many lines may appear modified, even though no `*.templ` files were changed.

 If you changed any tailwind classes, make sure you ran `npm run watch` to generate the new `base.css` file with the tailwind styling.

 After following the above steps, you can create a PR to Openchangelog and a maintainer will review your PR swiftly.